kurron/cloud-formation-elasticsearch/README.md

 # Overview
-This project is a [CloudFormation](https://aws.amazon.com/cloudformation/) template that inserts a new [ElastiCache](https://aws.amazon.com/elasticache/) cluster into an existing VPC.
+This project is a [CloudFormation](https://aws.amazon.com/cloudformation/) template that inserts a new [ElasticSearch](https://aws.amazon.com/elasticsearch-service/) cluster into a region.

 ## Assets Produced
 1. TODO